38 Best Things to Do in Chicago in 2023 (By a Local)

 Learn about a historical landmark and attend free public events

 The Chicago Cultural Center is one of Chicago’s (and the nation’s) most comprehensive cultural centers.
-Built in 1897, this historic landmark serves as a cultural destination for the public.
+Built in 1897, this historic Chicago landmark serves as a cultural destination for the public.
 The building itself has two beautiful stained-glass domes and intricate architectural details throughout, making it an absolute marvel.

 The center’s main focus is bringing free events for everyone to enjoy.
 This includes art performances and exhibitions, lectures, and cultural events.
 Guided tours are also available.